trinodb/trino/presto-docs/src/main/sphinx/admin/properties-general.rst

 * **Allowed values:** ``AUTOMATIC``, ``PARTITIONED``, ``BROADCAST``
 * **Default value:** ``AUTOMATIC``

 The type of distributed join to use.
-When set to ``PARTITIONED``, Presto uses hash distributed joins.
+When set to ``PARTITIONED``, Trino uses hash distributed joins.
 When set to ``BROADCAST``, it broadcasts the right table to all nodes in the cluster that have data from the left table.
 Partitioned joins require redistributing both tables using a hash of the join key.